cpenny42/Pd-for-LibPd/README.md

 The sinesum executable will print out the fourier series coefficients for a given wave type & number of harmonics that you can use with Pd's sinesum method for arrays.

-To use this framework in a LibPd project, call the addToSearchPath function when you initialize PdBase to include the /source folder above that contains the Pd patches.
-You can also add the folder the search path in Pure-Data in the Preferences menu.
+To use this framework in a LibPd project, call the addToSearchPath function when you initialize PdBase to include all directories in the /source folder above that contain Pd patches.
+As of now there is the /pd-for-libpd directory with vanilla-guarenteed compatibility, and /pd-extended that has mostly vanilla-compatible patches along with some that need pd-extended objects.  /pd-extended also has many pd-extended gui objects implemented in Pure Data making them libpd compatible.
+You can also add both folders to the search path in Pure-Data in the Preferences menu.
 More info at: [github.com/libpd](https://github.com/libpd/)

 This repository is incomplete and will continue to be updated.